radius-project/design-notes/resources/2024-06-resource-extensibility-product-spec.md

 ### Top level goals
 1. Enable users to author their applications with custom resource types in Radius without having to write Go code to integrate with Radius components and deploy their application seamlessly.
 2. Automatically enable Radius features such as Recipes, Connections, App graph, rad CLI for custom resource types.
-3. Enable users to contribute and open-source the custom resource types to the community.
+3. Enable users to contribute and open-source the custom resource types and recipes to the community.
+This will accelerate the adoption of Radius across the cloud native community.
-4. Radius uses the resource extensibility for its already built in resource types
+4. Radius uses the resource extensibility framework to  refactor its already built in resource types.

 ### Non-goals (out of scope)